 As we know, rents vary greatly from market to market, but can even differ from one street to the next within a single neighborhood.
 Obviously, numerous variables impact the rent you can charge for your rental unit including location, type of building (duplex, apt. building, etc.), size/square feet, age of unit, # of beds/baths, and amenities (i.e. Parking, AC, pool, roof deck, etc.)

-Don’t be fooled that any one rent comp, property manager, local real estate agent, etc. can tell you the perfect fair market rent for your property.
+Don’t be fooled that any single source rent comp, property manager, local real estate agent, etc. can tell you the perfect fair market rent for your property.
 We recommend that you tap into a handful of resources to help you set rents confidently.

-1. Find some rent comps to give you a starting point.
-Check local apartment listings using the local newspaper, use online apartment guides, or websites like Craigslist and Rentometer to get a feel for the “going rents”.
+Check local apartment listings using the local newspaper, use online apartment guides and Rentometer to get a feel for the “going rents”.
 Rentometer is an excellent resource to give you historical rent trends for the area and a good starting point rent.
 You can further refine the rent from there by using some of the suggestions listed below.

-4. Take a tour of a few local rentals.
-Go on a couple tours of other similar buildings/properties in the area.
+Go on a couple of tours of other similar buildings/properties in the area.
 Pretend you’re a renter or looking at the property for a friend or relative that’s relocating.
 Get an idea for the condition of the property, the amenities, $/SF, etc.

-6. Seems basic, but use “rent per square foot” whenever possible as a benchmark.
-This allows you to encapsulate into a single number all the subjective variables of rent and provides you a basis for comparison across different units, locations, amenities, etc. Watch: How to Read a Rentometer PRO Report
+This allows you to encapsulate into a single number all the subjective variables of rent and provides you a basis for comparison across different units, locations, amenities, etc.

 Making sure your property is renting at (or close to) fair market rent is as much of an art as it is a science.
 However, with good current and historical rental data and a thorough understanding of the local market and market conditions, you can set rents with confidence.